alt=""

 STEP 2: Transfer child to State Preschool and extend certification period

-Issue Notice of Action to transfer child from CDSS program to State Preschool.
+2. NOA to enroll child into State Preschool based on child transferring from a CDSS program into State Preschool.
 Certification period will be extended through the remainder of the program year in which the certification period for the CDSS program would otherwise end.
+(NOA with CDE appeal unit information)

 Complete Knowledge Check ❯